Refusal is not final

 Combined with other findings, the refiling data reveals a system where refusal is rarely the end:

-- Officer recommends refusal → board overrides 25% of the time (Discovery 1)
+- Officer recommends refusal → board overrides 25% of the time ("Board vs officer")

 The system offers multiple paths around "no": refile, appeal via deferral, or rely on the board to override its own officers.